ePrivacy and GPDR Cookie Consent by Cookie Consent A guide to permitted development rights in 2024

 8 min read

-In August of 2020, you may have heard about some changes that were made to your permitted development rights.
-These changes meant you could do more with your home without the need for planning permission.
+You may have heard about some changes that were made to your permitted development rights a couple of years.
+These updates meant you could do more with your home, without the need for full planning permission.

 Since these changes were introduced, additional information has come to light which might affect how you proceed with your home project.
-So here’s everything you need to know about permitted development in 2023!
+So here’s everything you need to know about permitted development, as it stands in 2024.

 Looking for permitted development advice on a specific home project?
 Why not book a call with our team?